 Following the call of his dear Gurudev Swami Shriyukteshwar, he went to Puri Karar Ashram to lead his life under the spiritual guidance of his Gurudev.
 Later he was installed as the ashram swami.
 After his Gurudev's mahasamadhi on March 9, 1936, and a few months after Paramahamsa Yogananda's return to America, Swami Satyananda intiated Rabinaryan Brahmachari (Parmahamsa Hariharananda) into higher kriyas.
 Leaving the work and management of Puri Ashram to Rabinaryan Brahmachari, he accepted the life of a wandering monk, preaching and teaching Kriya Yoga all over India.
 His encounter in South India with Ramana Maharshi, a luminous saint renowned for his deep spiritual experience, turned into a unique, intense love.
 Ramana Maharshi was impressed by Satyanandaji’s captivating personality, and he pressed Satyananda to settle down permanently in his ashram.

-Tragedy truck in 1944 when the terrible famine in Bengal turned Satyanandaji’s melting heart toward the starving and famished poor.
+Tragedy struck in 1944 when the terrible famine in Bengal turned Satyanandaji’s melting heart toward the starving and famished poor.
 His motto was, “service with love and meditation for all.”
 As a token of his love for the downtrodden and underserved society, he established the Sevayatan Satsang Mission in Jhadagram, an underdeveloped region in the Mednipur district of West Bengal, where he spent the later part of his life from 1944 to 1971 transforming the lives of millions of people.
-After Paramahamsa Yogananda'smahasamadhi in 1952 and until the end of his life, he remained the president of Puri Karar Ashram.
+After Paramahamsa Yogananda's mahasamadhi in 1952 and until the end of his life, he remained the president of Puri Karar Ashram.
 With a life enriched with spiritual experience, dedicated to the cause of humanity, and espousing the message of Kriya Yoga, he ultimately left his mortal body on the second of August, 1971, in his Sevayatan Satsang Mission.